preaudc/spark-maven-parent/docs/index.md

 #### 2.5 (Optional) Declare in a `<dependencyManagement>` section the Spark / Hadoop dependencies that DO need to be overwritten

---> If the dependency version is greater than the Spark / Hadoop dependency one
+&rarr; If the dependency version is greater than the Spark / Hadoop dependency one

 Declare this dependency in a `<dependencyManagement>` section:
 ```xml